 I enjoyed the Strawberry Jam and the canning process so much, I decided I wanted to be more adventurous and try this recipe for Balsamic Strawberry Jam.
 The balsamic vinegar gives the jam a wonderful tart, robust flavor.
 It’s my new favorite!

+Are you looking for another unique jam recipe?
+Try Tomato Jam Recipe.
 What’s your favorite jam or jelly?
 Have you canned jam or jelly before?

 - Stem and crush strawberries.

-- Heat strawberries, sugar and pectin in a large pot to boiling.
+- Heat strawberries, sugar, and pectin in a large pot to boiling.
 Boil 30 seconds, stirring constantly.

 - Stir in butter and balsamic vinegar.